Antarctic 360º Video, VR, Panoramas and Photogrammetry

 Here’s a brief first demonstration – an excerpt of 360º video I shot inside Mawson’s Huts at Cape Denison in Summer 2007-8 (nearly 10 years ago!), using a LadyBug 2 camera, generously loaned to me by Volker Kuchelmeister from NIEA, UNSW.
 I had previously used such a camera shooting some material with Paul Bourke, so was familiar with its operation and limitations – not the most stable system, especially considering I had to run it using a petrol generator, which kept melting its way through the ice and tilting over – so that the fuel cut off and the whole system would obviously crash, losing all captured data.
 It was very frustrating – but I captured enough to now start making a small documentary about the Huts – and to demonstrate how much remarkable progress has been made in their preservation over the years (thanks to the efforts of the Mawson’s Hut Foundation and its expeditioners).

-Here it is (it needs Google Chrome for Desktop viewing, or a recent iOS/Android device):
+Here it is (it needs Google Chrome for Desktop viewing, or a recent iOS/Android device) – unfortunately FB seems to have disabled embedding on desktop.

-It’s just a first test – much to be done (not least eliminating my wonky nadir logo via some CG magic!) – especially with reconstructing the ambisonic sound environment.
+It’s just a first test – much to be done – especially with reconstructing the ambisonic sound environment.
 I did a lot of audio recording while I was there, so I feel confident of creating a compelling, immersive ambisonic environment for VR – which imparts a genuinely compelling sense of immersion (though it requires headphones).

 The original source footage is much higher resolution – 3500 x 1750px – this has been significantly compressed for online delivery.